bacula-web/bacula-web/README.md

 For more information, please check the [project history](https://docs.bacula-web.org/en/latest/01_about/about.html#the-project-history)

-> This project is my little contribution to [Bacula](http://www.bacula.org) community project.
+> This project is just my little contribution to [Bacula](http://www.bacula.org) community project.
 > I hope you'll find it useful and enjoy it !

 ---